With Socially Responsible Investments your savings are put to good use

 Social responsibility criteria carry even greater weight in investment funds bearing the SRI label.
 Managers of these categories of funds seek out companies that make a positive contribution in the social, civic and/or environmental sphere.
 A first-level selection will be made of ‘best in class’ companies in their sector on these criteria.
 A second-level selection will focus on companies working to find future-oriented solutions to the great challenges facing our society, such as climate change and environmental pollution, producing renewable energy or making rational use of natural resources.
 This two-stage selection process has led to the creation of funds that have successfully identified investment opportunities in such key fields as water supply, waste treatment and renewable energy development.

-“By the way, our approach acts as an extra motivation for all concerned to adopt good practice in the sustainable development field.”
+Our approach acts as an extra motivation for all concerned to adopt good practice in the sustainable development field.

 A diversified offering

 In addition to investment funds, other products also undergo a strict examination against social and environmental criteria.